johnnygreen/laravel-api/README.md

 ## Usage

 I extend my API Controllers with the following ApiController.
+When someone is using an access_token, it will log them in automatically.
 ```
 <?php namespace Api;